-Fitzwilliam has a large number of Fellows in History, whose teaching and research interests cover the whole spectrum of British history and beyond:
+Fitzwilliam College benefits from having in-house Directors of Studies for the History and Politics course, as well as a large number of Fellows in History, whose teaching and research interests cover the whole spectrum of British history and beyond.

 Typical offers for History and Politics would be A*AA at A Level and 40-42 points with 776 at Higher Level in the International Baccalaureate.
-A Level (or equivalent) History is required.
+An A Level (or equivalent) in History or Ancient History is required.

 Applicants will be asked to submit one piece of written work in History, or a cognate subject, as part of their application.

-Applicants are also required to sit the History written assessment, prior to being invited to interview.
-More information can be found on the University website.
+Applicants are also required to sit the History written assessment if invited to interview.

 If invited to interview, applicants should expect at least two 30 minute interviews.
 You will be expected to demonstrate an interest in both History and Politics and will be assessed on your potential to succeed in them.